notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 	- Estimate of marginal effect on each class, and on regions
 		- [ ] consider: Grose24youngWimynWillTalkSexistm, won't acknowledge young feminist saturation, yet this was only 9% of population (according to her article's comments, but I can check this)
 	- Estimate of marginal effect on candidate/party/incumbent popularity, turnout, vote consequence
-	- besides raw econ numbers, consider how this is perceived e.g. the "country's good/bad direction," etc.like in McMann24mornCnsltRateDefMeth
+	- besides raw econ numbers, consider how this is perceived e.g. the "country's good/bad direction," etc. Like in McMann24mornCnsltRateDefMeth
-- something about campaign timing: I think I zoteroed something about timing, but I can't find it at the moment
+- something about campaign timing: I think I zotero'ed something about timing, but I can't find it at the moment
 - something about party unity, since that seems to matter
 - a candidate's purity rating
 	- how out of step he/she is with the electorate